vegaprotocol/documentation/docs/tutorials/oracles.md

 ```

 ## Terminating a market using oracles
-to do
+The second data source a market needs is for signalling when the market should terminate.

 ## Built-in oracle
-Vega provides a timestamp source, which is useful for terminating a market at a set date.
-The timestamp source provides a Unix timestamp of the Vega time, which is to say the time agreed via consensus.
+Vega provides a timestamp source, which is useful for terminating a market at a set date. `vegaprotocol.builtin.timestamp` provides a Unix timestamp of the Vega time, which is to say the time agreed via consensus.

+As the name implies, built in oracle data is generated inside Vega, and cannot be submitted by other keys.

 ### Trading Termination
-To configure the time at which you want to terminate the market, you can use a built in time source rather than relying on a timestamp in the oracle data.
-It's possible to settle on other properties - for instance checking if a `boolean` is `true` - but time is a good starting point.
+It's possible to settle on any oracle field - for instance checking if a `boolean` is `true` - but time is a good starting point, and the [built-in time oracle](#built-in-oracle) can be used for exactly that:

-The following oracle specification, combined with the spec binding above, would make a market settle at the given timestamp.

 ```javascript
 "oracleSpecForTradingTermination": {